PREETHI0103/WATER-TANK-VISUALIZER/README.md

 - Solve a classic algorithmic problem efficiently
 - Translate logic into intuitive visualizations
 - Build clean frontend applications using core web technologies
-- Present solutions in a professional and interview-friendly manner